tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 * [ID Token](#id-token)

 ### Access Token

+> NOTE: The usage of the access token differs depending on whether you are using the Okta org authorization server, or a custom authorization server.
+While the structure of an access token retrieved from the a custom authorization server is guaranteed to not change, the structure of the access token issued by the Okta org authorization server is subject to change.

 An access token is a JSON web token (JWT) encoded in Base64 URL-encoded format that contains [a header](#jwt-header), [payload](#jwt-payload), and [signature](#jwt-signature).
 A resource server can authorize the client to access particular resources based on the [scopes and claims](#access-token-scopes-and-claims) in the access token.